ansible/awx/awx/ui_next/SEARCH.md

 Currently the filter tags do not display the key, though that data is available and they could very easily do so.

-Some small changes were made to our custom ChipGroup component to make this possible--a new displayAll bool prop which bypasses all chip hiding based on number of chips.

 ## QS Updates (and supporting duplicate keys)

 The logic that was updated to handle search tags can be found in the qs.js util file.